codenextvr/codenext-go/README.md

   <img src="images/xr-settings.png">
 </details>

-## Creating the Ground (optional)
+## Creating the Ground

-If your world will have a ground, here's how you can create one.

 ##### Add a cube

 * Add a Cube GameObject to your scene, and name it "Ground"
 * Set the position to x: 0, y: -1, z: 0
-* Set the scale to x: 200, y: 0, z: 200
+* Set the scale to x: 20, y: 1, z: 20

 ## Camera Setup

+* Create an empty GameObject and name it PlayerCamera
+* Make the Main Camera a child of this PlayerCamera by dragging it into the Main Camera
+* Add a RigidBody component to the
+* Add a Capsule Collider component to the PlayerCamera
+* In the Capsule Collider, change the Center - Y value to -0.5
+* In the Capsule Collider, change the Height value to 1.5

 ## Design the Pokeball (with Special Guest - Coach Wolf!)

-## Add the Pokeball texture

-## Spawn the Pokeball
+## Spawn the Pokeball (with Special Guest - Coach Wolf!)